Unisys 2200 Series system architecture: Activity

 Each extended-mode activity (thread) always has six banks, segments, which are totally unique to it.
-One is the Return Control Stack which holds information about the calling structure including any security relevant privilege and state changes.
+One is the Return Control Stack, which holds information about the calling structure, including any security relevant privilege and state changes.
 It is not accessible by the thread except through the use of the CALL, RETURN, and similar instructions.
 This is a major part of the protection and reliability mechanism.
 Applications cannot cause bad effects by changing the return addresses or overwriting the return control stack.

 Another unique bank is the automatic storage bank (Activity Local Store stack).
 This is used by the compilers to hold local variables created within a block.
 It is also used to hold all parameter lists passed on a call.
 One of the checks made by the operating system both on its own behalf and when a call is made to a protected subsystem is to ensure that the operands are on the thread-local stack and that the thread has the right to access the memory region referenced by any parameters.
 Because the parameters are kept in thread-local space, there is no chance that some other thread may change them during or after validation.
 It is the responsibility of the called procedure to perform similar checks on any secondary parameters that may exist in shared space (i.e., the primary parameter points to a structure that contains pointers).
 The procedure is expected to copy any such pointers to its own local space before validating them and then to use only that internally held validated pointer.

 Activities may create additional segments up to the limit of the available address space (2^{33} words = 8GW or about 36GB).
 This is a convenient way for multi-threaded applications to get large amounts of memory space knowing that it is totally thread-safe and that they are not taking any space away from the rest of what is available to the program.
-Each activity in a program has its own independent space meaning an application with say 100 activities is able to use over 800GW (>3TB) of virtual space.
+Each activity in a program has its own independent space, meaning an application with 100 activities (for example) is able to use over 800GW (>3TB) of virtual space.

-Basic-mode activities do not start out with any such banks as basic-mode programs are not aware of the virtual address space, but any calls to extended-mode subsystems will cause those banks to be created.
+Basic-mode activities do not start out with any such banks, as basic-mode programs are not aware of the virtual address space, but any calls to extended-mode subsystems will cause those banks to be created.